MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 for a quick start straight into evaluating  polity / replicator of your choice, use this method.

 **Stage 01 - Priming LLMs** -- Outside of Grok (who's focus is being a maximum truth-seeking AI, and will not need a primer prompt).
 The other LLMs do need to understand you are gathering metrics to analyze negentropy/entropy in replicators (polity can be viewed as a social replicator).
-This changes the lens on how they view polity, not as a narative or ideology, but as a thermodynamic replicating system.
+The primer changes the lens on how they view polity, not as a narative or ideology, but as a thermodynamic replicating system.
 The primer prompt is measuring cyptocurrency (Bitcoin to be exact) priming them to evaluate pure metrics, not opinions or narratives.

 Copy-paste this into a new chat/thread: